Clicky

 The Dress Shirt is Long Enough to be Tucked In

-A good-length shirt should never expose the beltline when untucked, even with both arms up.
-Although, always tuck in your dress shirt with a suit.
+Also, a good-length shirt should never expose the beltline when worn untucked, even with both arms up.

 Some shirts are designed to cover only 1-2 inches of the beltline.
-Although you can wear this as an untucked shirt, it would be a short length for a dress shirt.
+Although you can wear these untucked, it’s not the right length for a dress shirt.

-Similarly, the fabric on the flanks will come out of the shirt while doing movements.
-Again, this will indicate a short dress shirt.
+Similarly, the fabric on the flanks will come out while doing movements.

 Contrastingly, some dress shirts cross the mid-crotch area, often formal ones such as those for black-tie events.

-Also, the excess fabric must not sag in the crotch to create visible wrinkles over the pants.
+Make sure the excess fabric does not sag at the crotch to create visible wrinkles over the pants.

 Small Dress Shirt Armholes That Do Not Restrict Movement